-Schedules will not be changed once they are issued to scholars unless there is an error or other unusual circumstance.
+Schedules or teacher assignments will not be changed once they are issued to scholars unless there is an error or other unusual circumstance.
 Teacher assignments, classrooms, and textbooks are purchased based on the course's scholars have requested.
 No scholar should request to drop a class because of a failing grade or for eligibility to participate in extracurricular activities.